Last Updated on by Michael Brockbank

 Integrating with Ko-Fi

-And yes, these codes work perfectly in an HTML sidebar widget for WordPress.
+That’s because some platforms don’t allow scripts to be added easily.
+And yes, the iFrame codes work perfectly in an HTML sidebar widget for WordPress.

 Who Wins for Integrations and Widgets?